-As part of the multi-phase expansion and modernization program for the mine, Allnorth Consultants Ltd. provided engineering for the construction of a new four-bay truck shop and maintenance facility.
-This new area would house Komatsu 930E haul trucks, which weigh 207 tons empty and approximately 495 tons loaded and have a body capacity of 276 y3.
+As part of the mine’s multi-phase expansion and modernization program, Allnorth Consultants Ltd. provided engineering for the construction of a new four-bay truck shop and maintenance facility.
+This new area would house Komatsu 930E haul trucks, which weigh 207 tons empty and around 495 tons loaded and have a body capacity of

-Without proper wear resistance, the new shop and facility’s concrete could easily have suffered from abrasion by such vehicles.
+Without proper wear resistance, the concrete floor supporting such vehicles could easily have suffered wear and tear from abrasion.

-To prevent this abrasion, the owner chose to add Kryton’s Hard-Cem to the concrete, which is a proven technology that increases concrete wear resistance.
-It is fully compatible with conventional admixtures and is the only hardener on the market.
+To prevent this abrasion, the owner chose to add Kryton’s Hard-Cem to the concrete as they knew it was a proven technology that would increase concrete wear resistance.
+Adding to the appeal of their choice, Hard-Cem is also fully compatible with conventional admixtures and is the only hardening admixture of its kind currently on the market.

-Hard-Cem’s full-depth concrete hardening will extend the service life of the concrete in the shop and facility, particularly in high-traffic areas that are subjected to long-term abrasion from equipment service and long-term erosion from wash areas.
-In turn, this will prevent costly repairs and replacement and corresponding facility downtime.
-In short, Hard-Cem will prove to be a cost-effective solution for the owner, offering long-term savings with lower maintenance costs and improving the wear resistance of the shop and facility’s floor for employee safety.
+Once added to the concrete mix, Hard-Cem’s full-depth concrete hardening extended the service life of the flooring in the shop and facility, particularly in high-traffic areas that were subjected to long-term abrasion from equipment service and long-term erosion from wash areas.
+In turn, this prevented costly repairs and replacement and corresponding facility downtime.
+In short, Hard-Cem proved to be a cost-effective solution for the owner, offering long-term savings with lower maintenance costs while improving the wear resistance of the shop and facility’s floor for employee safety.

 Admixture for Abrasion and Erosion Resistance Unlike post-applied surface treatments that delaminate over time, or high-strength concrete that’s prone to curling and cracking, Hard-Cem integral admixture significantly reduces replacement and repair requirements and more than doubles the concrete’s wear life — lowering its embodied carbon footprint over its lifetime.